blockchainsllc/usn-mvp/README.md

 We work to enable new sharing experiences and provide you with a glimpse of how blockchain technology can power new ideas.

-As an alpha stage product, the app can feel a little puzzling and unpolished, in this case, please send us feedback in slack, email or by creating a Github issue.
+Because the app is still in the alpha stage, some things might still be puzzling or seem unpolished.
+We would love to get your feedback about your experiences.
+Reach us via slack, email or just create an issue here on our Github.

 ## The Universal Sharing Network
 In the rise of mobile and tablet controlled objects like smart houses and drones, it sounds sensible to create a platform in which people can profit from the shared access to those assets.